Gydsman/Amazon-Product-Review/README.md

 # Amazon-Product-Review
 MY FIRST EXECUTED PROJECT WITH DSA INCUBATOR

 **Data Source**
-The dataset was downloaded from the DSA Canvas LMS platform.
+The dataset was downloaded from the DSA Canvas .
 It contains product reviews, ratings, pricing, and metadata.

 **Product Reviews Data Cleaning & Processing**
 This project focuses on cleaning and preprocessing a dataset of product reviews and ratings obtained from the DSA Canvas LMS.
-The goal was to prepare the data for further analysis by ensuring consistency, removing redundancies, and enhancing usability.
+The goal was to prepare the data for further analysis by ensuring consistency, removing redundancies, and enhancing usability and ultimately proceed to pivoting for exploratory data analysis.

+**Note**
+This project assumes that each product should have a unique entry.
+Blank rows and irregular pricing data were carefully handled to maintain data integrity before proceeding to pivoting to provide solutions to analytical tasks.

+**Tools Used**
+- Microsoft Excel for:
+ - Data Collection
+ - Data Cleaning
+    - Data Manaipulation
+    - Data Munching
+ - Data Analysis
+   - Pivot Tables
+   - Calculated Columns

  **Data Cleaning Summary**
 Initial Cleaning
+**Removed Empty Rows/Columns:**
-Removed Empty Rows/Columns: Dropped rows and columns that contained only missing values.
+- Dropped rows and columns that contained only missing values.
-Standardized Column Names: Stripped whitespace from column headers for consistency.
+- Standardized Column Names: Stripped whitespace from column headers for consistency.

-** Data Type Conversion**
-Converted the following fields to appropriate numeric types:

-price
-discount_percentage
-rating
-rating_count

 **Deduplication**
-Removed 114 duplicate entries based on product_id.
+- Removed 114 duplicate entries based on product_id.
-Assumption: Each product should have only one record since the dataset is focused on reviews and ratings.
+- Assumption: Each product should have only one record since the dataset is focused on reviews and ratings.

 **Categorization**
 Products were categorized into Level 2, Level 3, and Level 4 categories for hierarchical analysis.

 **Revenue Estimation**
 Corrected irregular figures in the actual_price column.
 Created a new column: total_potential_revenue, calculated based on available pricing and rating data.

-**Project Structure**
-product-reviews-cleaning
-├── data/
-│   └── raw/                # Original dataset
-│   └── cleaned/            # Cleaned dataset
-├── notebooks/              # Jupyter notebooks for cleaning and analysis ├── scripts/                # Github scripts used for processing └── README.md               # Project documentation

- **Notes**
-This project assumes that each product should have a unique entry.
-Blank rows and irregular pricing data were carefully handled to maintain data integrity before proceeding to pivoting to provide solutions to analytical tasks.

-**Tasks**
-Use pivot tables and calculated columns where necessary to answer the following:
+**Exploratory Data Analysis**
+ EDA involves performing tasks to answer questions posed towards in the course of the analysis, viz:
 - What is the average discount percentage by product category?
 - How many products are listed under each category?
 - What is the total number of reviews per category?